 - Soil : Coteau of sandy clay over limestone or “white tuf”.
 The slope has a full South exposure, so the grapes take in a lot of sun.

 - Vines : Small plots of vines aged 15 to 40 years.

 - Vinification / Aging : Manual harvest.
-Fermentation of 20 days in oak vats, then 24-month aging in oak barrels, 1-3 years old.
-Bottling around January, two years after harvest.
+Fermentation of 20 days in oak vats, then 24-month aging in oak barrels 1-3 years old then, 9 months in ciment tank.
+Bottling in september, three years after harvest.
 No filtration.